akc/sloane/README.md

     firefox `sloane --url -n 3 "(2+2)-free posets"`

-In the final example the local cache is used to filter out sequences from the standard input that are in the OEIS:
+In the final example the local cache is used to filter out sequences from the standard input that are in OEIS:

     sloane <<END
     1,2,3,6,11,23,47,106,235           # Comma separated integers